anujkhare/pointer-networks-pytorch/README.md

 # Pointer networks

-This implements the model from [Pointer Networks](https://arxiv.org/abs/1506.03134) in PyTorch.
+This implements the model from [Pointer Networks](https://arxiv.org/abs/1506.03134) in PyTorch from scratch.

 The convex hull data generation code was copied from [here](https://github.com/vshallc/PtrNets).

 ## Requirements
-1. pytorch 1.0.0
+1. pytorch 1.0.0: install independently
-2. TODO: requirements.txt
+2. Refer requirements.txt

+## Supported tasks
+1. Convex hull
+2. Simple line grouping task
+3. Documents: words to container (textline/field/key/value/etc.) using b-boxes

 ## Usage
-1. Convex Hull prediction
+For any of the above tasks:
-    1. Generate the data using `convex_hull_generator.py`
+1. Generate data using the `<task>_generator.py` file
-    2. train-ptr-convex.ipynb contains the training notebook for convex hull problem
+2. Train using the `<task>-train.ipynb` notebook